Motion115/UI-detection/README.md

 Besides, the texts extracted from images can also be a great source to try to enable machines to dynamically describe the what abouts on the screen.
 If that has been made a reality, it could be potentially a great way of increasing accessibility among the elders and the impaired who might need the assistance to understand a UI page.

+## Folders

+- **enrico_utils**: everything that is related to the manipulation of the enrico dataset, including embedding dataset generation, dataloader and source data downloader
+- **inference**: inference of the models, including GloVe, VGG16 and UI2Vec
+- **models**: every model implementation, in PyTorch
+- **test**: for testing the performance of UI2Vec model

+The training and evaluation of vision models and UI2Vec is at the root folder files.

 ## Dependencies

 Key dependencies include python(3.8), torch(2.0.0+cu117/cu118), torchvision(0.15.1), gensim etc.